radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 ### Debug SSL

 SSL is enabled by default, but SSL logging is disabled by default.
 When SSL logging is enabled, SSL events have an entry in vds_server.log.
-This log file is located in <RLI_HOME>\vds_server\logs.
 SSL events are logged at INFO level, so log settings for VDS – Server must be at least at INFO level.
+You can view and download the vds_server.log from the Server Control Panel > Log Viewer.

 >[!note] For more information on log levels, refer to the RadiantOne Logging and Troubleshooting Guide.